Giraldimatheus/Giraldimatheus/README.md

 ## Hi my name is Matheus Giraldi

 🔭 I'm a Software Development student, focusing on Back-End using .NET ecosystem and SQL database, but I also enjoy learning about front-end development.
-I'm passionate about the possibilities that technology brings, I'm a eternal apprentice and I'm always ready for new challenges.
+I'm passionate about the possibilities that technology brings, I'm always ready for new challenges.

 ##